PanchamiVaradaraju/Cyberbullying-detection-in-Social-Media-Comments/readme.md

   d.
 Epochs: The model was trained for 3 full epochs.
 After epochs is done the model is saved in the path '/content/bert_cyberbullying_model'

+  Model Saving and Reuse

+After training is complete, the model and tokenizer are saved as reusable artifacts.
+This enables the trained model to be loaded in later sessions without retraining.
+The saved model folder contains the configuration, vocabulary, and weight files required for inference.
+The saved model can be used to generate predictions or integrated into a web interface.

+Saving the Model

+After training, the model and tokenizer are saved using the Hugging Face save_pretrained API:

+OUTPUT_DIR = "/content/bert_cyberbullying_model"

+model.save_pretrained(OUTPUT_DIR)
+tokenizer.save_pretrained(OUTPUT_DIR)

+print("Model and tokenizer saved to:", OUTPUT_DIR)

+This directory will contain files such as:

+pytorch_model.bin – model weights

+config.json – model configuration

+tokenizer.json, vocab.txt, etc. – tokenizer files

+next
+Zip this folder,

+Download it from Colab, or

+Move it to Google Drive or to your local machine .

 7. Risk Analysis

 The risk analysis evaluated in this project by using model's implementation as evidence which are technical, and project-related risks, using the direct results from the project